LouisCharlesC/mess/README.md

 * Polymorphic message type resolution cost: for message types that have polymorphic behavior so they can be transmitted through callback functions with a generic signature.
 * Thread-safety cost: to safely manage the dynamic messaging structure during execution.
 * Optimization cost: for any level of indirection or polymorphism that prevent the optimizer from inlining and reasonning about the code.
-* Run-time error detection cost: for any level of indirection or polymorphism that prevent type errors to be detected at compile time.
+* Run-time error detection cost: when polymorphism prevents type errors to be detected at compile time.
+* etc.

-Sometimes, messaging frameworks even have the compile-time cost of a separate build system.
+Sometimes, dataflow frameworks even have the compile-time cost of a separate build system (ROS, Qt).

-## What *mess* does not offer
+### What *mess* does not offer

-Admitedly, message-passing frameworks typically offer *much more* functionality than *mess* does. *mess* only deals with moving data and calling functions within your program. *mess* is *non-thread-safe*, it does not even know what a thread is!
-If you need thread-safety, take care of it within the components that need it.
-If your code is single-threaded, make it multi-threaded (it will run faster!) and take care of thread-safety within thoses components that need it. *mess* is a good platform for multi-threaded programs.
+Admitedly, dataflow frameworks typically offer *much more* functionality than *mess* does. *mess* only deals with calling functions and producing values. *mess* is **not thread-safe**, it does not even know what a thread is!
+If you need thread-safety, take care of it within the functions that need it.

-The goal of *mess* is to provide component-based functionality, and only this, without compromising **performance**, **readability** and **type-safety**.
+The goal of *mess* is to provide dataflow functionality, and only this, without compromising **performance**, **readability** and **type-safety**.
 Of course, you need to pay something to get anything.
 Here is the cost of *mess*:

-* Compilation time and dependency cost: there is some amount of meta-programming involved in *mess*, but not that much.
+* Compilation time: there is some amount of meta-programming involved in *mess*, but not that much.
 Still, this slows down compilation.
-Also, the framework has to know about every component in your program, and every component has to know about the framework.
-This induces dependencies between components that would normally not have to be aware of each other.
-There are ways to limit this dependency to a minimum, and in practice I find it not to be much of a problem.
-If this is a concern, please see the examples/split example.
-* Static structure cost: with *mess*, you cannot add or remove subscribers or callbacks on-the-fly. *mess* only lets you define the **static** structure of you program.
+* Static structure: with *mess*, you cannot add or remove subscribers or callbacks on-the-fly. *mess* only lets you define the **static** structure of you program.
 I find this to be totally acceptable: a program always has a basic static structure.
 Some programs have a dynamic structure *on top of the static structure*. *mess* takes case of the static part and *let's you build the dynamic part* if you need it, anyway you like.
 That way, you only pay the cost of a dynamic framework for those parts of your program that benefit from the added flexibiity.

-# How to use *mess*
-0. Decompose your program, identify natural boundaries
-1. Define Channels
-2. Define Endpoints
-	2.1.
-Define Callbacks
-3. Subscribe Endpoints to Channels
-4. Instantiate the Broker
-5. Publish data

-# Anatomy of a Callback

-# Splitting

-#